 Even if you have the floss and know how to use it, you might still find yourself forgetting to clean between your teeth after you brush.
 You can try a few different techniques to see if it helps trigger your memory.
-It doesn't matter if you floss before or after brushing, but keep your floss where you'll see it beside your Colgate 360° Toothbrush.
+It doesn't matter if you floss before or after brushing, but keep your floss where you'll see it beside your toothbrush.
 That way, when you brush your teeth, you'll remember to floss as well.
 The best time of day to floss is whenever it fits best in your schedule.

 The trick is to make sure that, like brushing, you floss every day prior to going to bed.
-If you don't like a brand of floss, don't be afraid to shop around to find a size, shape and flavor that you like.
+If you don't like a brand of floss, don't be afraid to shop around to find a size, shape and flavour that you like.
 Your dentist can likely give you samples if you don't want to buy a new box just for a test drive.

 Flossing is just as important as brushing; that's why your dentist always asks if it's part of your oral hygiene routine.
 All it takes it a few extra minutes.
 Your gums and teeth will thank you.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.